mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle with TDD in Javascript/readme.md

 ```

-it is no surprise the test passes since we already have a test covering this scenario.
+It is no surprise the test passes since we already have a test covering this scenario.

 As this test adds no value, we should remove it.

 * * *

-# Valid Letter
+# Valid Letters

-Let's check now what is a valid letter:
+Let's check now what are valid letters:

 [Gist Url]: # (https://gist.github.com/mcsee/1f839bedd5816e69d50f0e14ca282027)
 ```javascript